Hackensack River: Urbanization and pollution

-Development of new drinking water supplies also had major environmental impacts on the river.
+Development of new drinking-water supplies also had major environmental impacts on the river.
 The construction of the Oradell Reservoir dam in 1921 essentially changed the lower river from a free-flowing stream into a brackish estuary, allowing the encroachment of marine species.
 Urbanization in the region intensified after World War II, with the expansion of roads and highways, including the New Jersey Turnpike (1952), as well as the Meadowlands Sports Complex (1970s).

-By the 1960s, much of the lower river was essentially a turbid hypoxic dead zone, with only the hardiest of species, such as the mummichog, able to survive in its waters.
-Chemical companies dumped large volumes of waste into Berry's Creek during the 20th century, resulting in the highest concentrations of methyl mercury of any fresh-water sediment in the world, as well as extensive residues of PCBs and other chemicals.
-Three sites along the creek are federally-designated Superfund sites and require major cleanup operations, which are ongoing as of 2022.
+By the 1960s, much of the lower river was essentially a turbid, hypoxic dead zone, with only the hardiest of species, such as the mummichog, able to survive in its waters.
+Chemical companies dumped large volumes of waste into Berry's Creek during the 20th century, resulting in the highest concentrations of methyl mercury of any freshwater sediment in the world, as well as extensive residues of polychlorinated biphenyls and other chemicals.
+Three sites along the creek are federally designated as Superfund sites and require major cleanup operations, which are ongoing as of 2022.